-Strep infections-excluded from school until the student has received treatment for at least 24 hours and the student is fever free.
+Strep infections-excluded from school until the student has received treatment for at least 24 hours and the student is fever-free for 24 hours without the use of fever-reducing medication.

-Lice- Pediculosis (head lice).
-Each student infested with lice shall be excluded from the school, until treatment with an antiparasitic drug is initiated.
-Nits must be combed out thoroughly.
-Student dismissal for nits will be based on the School Nurses discretion.
+Head Lice- Students infested with live lice shall be excluded from school until treatment with an antiparasitic drug is initiated.
+Nits must be combed out thoroughly after treatment.
+Student dismissal for nits will be based on school nurse discretion.